Linaro/poplar-tools/build_instructions.md

 		       BL33=${TOP}/poplar-u-boot/u-boot.bin
 ```

-- Build "l-loader".
+### 3 - Build "l-loader"

 First you'll gather the two ARM Trusted Firmware
 components you built into the "atf" directory.
 Note that "l-loader"
 is a 32-bit executable, so you need to use a different tool chain.

 ```shell
     # This produces one output file, which is used in building the